How to Begin: Writing When the Story Still Hurts

 A Guide to Help You Begin

-For everyone struggling to pick up the proverbial pen, I created a free journaling guide to help you begin.
+For anyone struggling to pick up the proverbial pen, I created a free journaling guide to help you begin.

-It’s a simple guide to help you start writing when the story is still raw.
+It is a simple guide for writing when the story is still raw.
+A way to begin without forcing clarity before it arrives.

-Inside, you’ll find prompts that don’t demand answers.
+Inside, you will find prompts that do not demand answers.

 They offer openings.